‘Potential Worry-Wart’ Asked:

 Everyone wonders from time to time if they are “normal.”
 I don’t think that term is helpful in any way.
 Anytime I want to use it, I always replace it with “healthy.”
 So, to answer your questions, yes, it is “healthy” to have feelings that vacillate from time to time.
 It is healthy to experience all of your feelings.

 Things can become unhealthy when one feeling dominates your body to the extent that it keeps you from being able to focus or get stuff done.
-You’ve felt that before and you are scared you may get to that place again.
-Remember that you have grown and changed and you have tools and people in place that you didn’t have before and that puts you a few steps ahead of depression and anxiety if they should ever start to creep up again.
+You’ve experienced that before, and you are scared you may get to that place again.
+Remember that you have grown and changed, and you have tools and people in place that you didn’t have before.
+That puts you a few steps ahead of depression and anxiety if they should ever start to creep up again.

-Here is what you want to look for as the difference between normal dealing with life stuff and when you should seek help for anxiety or depression:
+Here are 4 questions you need to ask yourself as you look for the difference between “normal dealing with life stuff” and when you should seek professional help for true anxiety or depression: